tengrommel/ea/preformance/readme.md

  equivalents, and the matrix and vector computations in Go.

 # Introduction to Performance in Go
+>This book is written with intermediate to advanced Go developers in mind.

+These developers will be looking to squeeze more performance out of their Go application.

+If we can reduce latency and errors, as well as increase traffic whilst reducing saturation, our programs will continue to be more performant.
+Following the ideology of the four golden signals is beneficial for anyone developing a Go application with performance in mind.

 # Data Structures and Algorithms